Answered By: Ben Murphy Last Updated: Mar 18, 2020 Views: 87

 The thesis should follow requirements set forth by the home department or developed in consultation with the thesis advisor.
 Generally, one of the formats described in the Modern Language Association (MLA), Chicago Manual of Style, American Psychological Association or other standard style manuals should be used.
-Guides illustrating correct formatting (e.g, for footnotes, bibliographies, etc.) are available in the library (see Style Guides) and in the College Bookstore.
+See Style Guides.

 Unless approval by the departments and the Library is granted because of a need for a different format, the thesis page size must be 8½ × 11 inches.